-Irrespective of why you’re learning, 1.5 to 2 hours per session is Fran’s recommendation.
-The minimum booking is for 1 hour because 60 minutes passes very quickly!
-Learning L&N tends to unfold like a maze; one “simple” question can involve all sorts of things!
+Irrespective of why you’re learning, 1.5 to 2 hour sessions are recommended.
+The minimum booking is for 1 hour which tends to pass very quickly!
+Learning L&N unfolds like a maze; one “simple” question can involve all sorts of things!
 There are many connections in language and numeracy, which is why it can be so interesting.

-The four sections (outlined above) usually require a minimum of 90 minutes.
+The four session sections (above) usually require a minimum of 90 minutes.
 By the end of that time, students usually feel they’ve done enough.
-We agree the length of your literacy & numeracy classes at your first meeting and keep them as short as possible.
-Fran frequently asks for your input and feedback. and modifies your classes as required.
+We agree session length at/after our first meeting and keep them as short as possible.
+Fran frequently asks for your feedback and modifies classes as required.

-ALNS’ literacy & numeracy classes are usually held once a week.
-This gives you time to practise and investigate things on your own.
-More regular sessions are possible and something you’ll explore in your first sessions.
-Together with homework, once a week is usually enough (given everything else on your schedule).
+ALNS’ literacy & numeracy classes tend to be held once a week.
+This gives the learner time to practise and explore things independently.
+More regular sessions are possible and can be explored in your first meeting.
+Together with homework, however, once a week is usually enough.

 Distance / Online Sessions

 ALNS can support learners who live outside of the Sydney metropolitan area.
-If you have access to a computer, it is possible to help you from a distance.
-Ideally, you will have access to a tablet/iPad and/or mobile phone as well.
-This will let us see one another’s writing, work together on documents and develop your L&N skills.
+If you have access to a computer, tablet, iPad or phone, you should be able to work at a distance.
+Ideally, you will have access to at least two devices – e.g. phone and computer.
+This will enable us to see each other’s writing, share documents and develop your L&N skills.

 Reimbursement for travel expenses may apply, depending upon the location.